hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 `git add <file-name>`

-Make sure you replace `<file-name>` with the name of the file you made changes to
+Make sure you replace `<file-name>` with the name of the file you made changes to.

 ### 8. Commit and push